-This instrument includes the activities and components of the proposed project, making it possible for the environmental authority to make decisions to guarantee as little impact as possible.
-In addition, it ensures environmental management measures that promote sustainable development.
+The EIA process studies the activities and components of a project, making it possible for the authority to make decisions to identify, anticipate and minimize adverse impacts.
+In addition, it ensures adequate environmental management measures are put in place to promote sustainable development.

-ENVIRONMENTAL CERTIFICATION UNDER SENACE'S RESPONSIBILITY
+ENVIRONMENTAL LICENSING UNDER SENACE'S PURVIEW

-Senace is the authority in charge of evaluating the EIS of investment projects.
+Senace is the authority in charge of evaluating the EIS of large investment projects.

-very individual or legal entity, of public or private law, national or foreign, which intends to develop an investment project that may generate significant negative environmental impacts, must obtain an environmental certification from Senace.
+blic or private, national or foreign, which intends to develop an investment project that may generate significant negative environmental impacts, must obtain the approval of an EIS first.

-Based on the significance of the negative impacts generated by investment projects, the environmental management instruments may be qualified as category I, II or III.
+Based on the significance of the negative impacts, investment projects may be classified as category I. II or III.

-The screening of projects becomes relevant in the environmental certification process due to the fact that their category is defined at that stage and therefore, the depth of the analysis that the environmental management instrument will have.

-When the project qualifies as category III48, a detailed EIS will be required, in which Senace will be responsible for its assessment.
+This is relevant because it determines the depth of the analysis that the environmental management instrument will have.
+When the project is classified as category III48, a complete EIS will be required, in which case Senace will be responsible for its assessment.

-The category III instrument or detailed EIS is an environmental management instrument that provides details of the activities and components of the project proposed, at the feasibility level, which allows Senace to require the appropriate management measures to ensure as little as environmental impact as possible, thus constituting a key mechanism to promote sustainable development.
+The category III instrument or complete EIS is an environmental management instrument that provides details of the activities and components of the project proposed, at the feasibility level, which allows Senace to require i where projects qualify as category I, as a result n Peru, every individual or legal entity, puminimize adverse impacts, thus constituting a key mechanism to promote sustainable development.